Go directly to: Content

-Athletic trainers, exercise physiologists, massage therapist, RNs, LPNs certified strength trainers, secretaries, and office personnel are not considered covered providers.
-Services performed by these providers are not covered.
+Athletic trainers, exercise physiologists, massage therapist, RNs, LPNs, certified strength trainers, secretaries and office personnel are not considered covered providers; therefore, services performed by these providers are not covered.

-Filing for these kinds of services under the occupational therapist provider number is not acceptable and is not reimbursable.
+Filing for these kinds of services under the OT's NPI is not acceptable and is not reimbursable.

-Several benefit plans require precertification from the first date of service.
+Several benefit plans require precertification for the first date of service.
 For these groups, this contractual requirement must be adhered to.
-The following groups require precertification along with initial evaluation, order, and goals for treatment prior to the first visit:
+Some groups require precertification as well as the initial evaluation order and goals for treatment prior to the first visit.

-For all contracts that do not require precertification from the first date of service, or some other variation, precertification is required if the occupational therapist feels that the member’s care will require more than 15 visits.
+For all contracts that do not require precertification for the first date of service, or some other variation, precertification is required if the OT determines that the member’s care will require more than 15 visits.
 Requests for precertification should be submitted after the 14th visit.
 If precertification is not obtained, all services associated with the 16th and subsequent visits will be non-covered and the patient will be held harmless (with the exception of a new evaluation for a new episode of care and the services performed on the date of such initial evaluation).
-Patients may be billed if they have signed a Non-covered Services Statement for each visit indicating that they have been properly informed that the services to be rendered are not covered by Blue Cross and that the patients will be responsible for paying the services.
+Patients may be billed if they have signed a Notification of Non-Covered Services statement for each visit indicating that they have been properly informed that the services to be rendered are not covered by Blue Cross and that the patient will be responsible for paying the service(s).
 There are no retroactive certifications on these contracts.